rkingett/myblog/content/writing/nonfiction/the-colonization-of-confidence.md

 "You used the LLM again?"

 "I used it for the whole thing," he whispers.
 "I fed it my draft.
-My messy, ugly, jagged draft.
+My messy, ugly draft.
 And it spit out... it spit out this smooth, perfect thing.
 And the editors loved it.
 They said it was 'refreshing.'
 They said the prose was 'elegant.'"

 He pulls his arm away from me.
 I hear the frantic clicking of keys.